 Amid a rapidly changing business environment, Casio believes that for corporations to respond to these changes in a flexible manner, developing human resources with the ability to adapt to a range of roles, rather than human resources with specialized skills, will lead to reinforced organizational capabilities and increased productivity.

-Based on the above background, Casio arranges training for specific job grades so that each employee acquires the basic knowledge and skills required to fulfill their assigned role.
+Casio arranges training for specific job grades so that each employee acquires the basic knowledge and skills required to fulfill their assigned role.
 The company also provides extensive opportunities to acquire knowledge on advanced technology and trends required at any given time in accordance with the changing times by offering training for specific jobs, training to provide skills, and in-house seminars.
 Casio has developed a system that allows each employee to take the initiative to acquire the necessary skills and will continue to support the growth of individual employees.

 The Human Resources Department considers group-wide strategy related to human resource development and plans and implements common, group-wide education.
 Individual departments and the Human Resources Department collaborate to plan and implement education for the specialist skills required by each department.